Pacific Northwest National Laboratory Polygraph Examiner / Research Analyst 5 in ALBUQUERQUE, New Mexico

 SSO’s Threat & Credibility Assessment Team is comprised of threat analysts, national security specialists, and polygraph examiners who provide expert assessment of the presence, credibility, and seriousness of threats to national security assets using data-informed approaches to facilitate strategic decision making.
 Subject matter experts within this team operate and execute the U.S. Dept. of Energy’s (DOE) Counterintelligence Polygraph Program.
 Polygraphers conduct examinations through agency requests, and provide subject matter expertise for credibility assessment research, development, testing and evaluation.
 In this position you will serve on a team as a field polygraph examiner for the DOE Polygraph Program, and conduct Counterintelligence Scope Polygraph (CSP) examinations in accordance with the Code of Federal Regulations (10 CFR Part 709), the Federal Psychophysiological Detection of Deception (PDD) Examiner Handbook, and other guidance on polygraph examinations as prepared by DOE and the National Center for Credibility Assessment (NCCA).
-Depending on project need this position will be based in Albuquerque, NM, or Kansas City, MO.
+Depending on project need this position will be based in Albuquerque, NM.

 Develop creative or unique solutions to complex problems that may require modification or adaption of established policy and practice.

 Independent contributor; fully functioning and knowledgeable of the theory and principles of the specialized field of polygraph examination.

 Use innovative approaches to develop solutions to complex counterintelligence problems within established policy (e.g., PNNL, Dept. of Energy, and/or Dept. of Defense).